heroiclabs/nakama-docs/docs/nakama/concepts/iap-validation.md

 # In-app Purchase Validation

-The spectrum of monetisation models and tools is extremely varied.
+The spectrum of monetization models and tools is extremely varied.
 From ad-supported, microtransactions, freemium, one-off purchases, and everything in between.
 A key tool in many of these solutions is the In-App Purchase, which enables single purchases for unlocks, in-game consumables, subscriptions for premium access, and more.

 There are a number of readily available attacks against the most common in-app purchase implementations.